HenrikBengtsson/future.BatchJobs/README.md

 ![Life cycle: superseded](vignettes/imgs/lifecycle-superseded-blue.svg)

 _NOTE: The [BatchJobs](https://cran.r-project.org/package=BatchJobs) package is deprecated in favor of the [batchtools](https://cran.r-project.org/package=batchtools) package.
 Because of this, it is recommended to use the [future.batchtools](https://cran.r-project.org/package=future.batchtools) package instead of this package.
-This [future.BatchJobs](https://cran.r-project.org/package=future.BatchJobs) package is formally deprecated and will be archive on CRAN._
+This [future.BatchJobs](https://cran.r-project.org/package=future.BatchJobs) package is formally deprecated and is archived on CRAN as of 2021-01-08._

 ## Introduction